android/nowinandroid/docs/ArchitectureLearningJourney.md

-*   the UI state always represents the underlying app data - the app data is the source-of-truth.
+*   The UI state always represents the underlying app data - the app data is the source-of-truth.
-*   the UI elements handle all possible states.
+*   The UI elements handle all possible states.

 **Example: News feed on For You screen**